-WHEN GUIDING SOMEONE WHO IS BLIND OR VISUALLY IMPAIRED:
+WHEN GUIDING SOMEONE WHO IS BLIND OR WHO HAS LOW VISION:

 - Offer the use of your arm (at or around the elbow), walking normally.
 Don't take their arm as this can be invasive.
 Most often an individual who is blind would rather take your arm. - Consider the accessibility of a building when walking or navigating a space.
 Be mindful of the route you are guiding them through or directions you might give them when walking on their own. - Give specific, non-visual directions.
 The words "here" and "there" are too general for descriptive use.
-Be specific and label objects that give direction and location. - Orient an individual with visual impairments by using numbers on the face of the clock.
+Be specific and label objects that give direction and location. - Orient an individual by using numbers on the face of the clock.
 Straight ahead would be 12, directly to the right would be 3, directly to the left would be 9, etc. - Describe the layout of large rooms.
 A brief description of how the furniture is arranged can make it easier for that person to navigate their surroundings.
 Generally, an in-depth description is not needed.
 A description such as, "the room is set up in a classroom style" or "there is a low coffee table in front of the couch" will work. - If you come to a door, mention how it opens (in or out, left or right). - Indicate the direction of stairs (up or down) and if they are wide or narrow.
-If there is a handrail, it is often useful for individuals who are blind or visually impaired to access the rail for additional guidance.
+If there is a handrail, it is often useful for individuals living with blindness or low vision to access the rail for additional guidance.
 Additionally, you don't need to tell the person how many stairs there are, as this can be confusing.
-Simply when to step up or down and use of the handrail is enough. - When showing a person who is blind to a chair, place their hands on the back of the chair.
-They will be able to navigate the rest. - When dining out, offer to read the menu, including prices.
-Describe the location of the food by using clock numbers as reference points as mentioned above.
-You may always ask if the person needs additional assistance with their food.
+Simply when to step up or down and use of the handrail is enough. - When showing a person who is blind to a chair, guide them to the back of the chair.
+They will be able to navigate the rest. - When dining out, offer to read the menu, including prices, if no braille menu is available.